Frequently Asked Questions

 3. How do I get a room?

-4. How does the waiting list work?
+4. How does the Room Request list work?

 Because David’s House has a limited number of rooms, we have to consider all requests before assigning available rooms for a specific day.
 Due to the uncertainties that arise during healthcare treatment, we need to be sure that a current guest is leaving before we reassign the room.
-Your place on the waiting list is not affected by when your room request was made.
+Your place on the room request list is not affected by when your request was made.
 We will do everything possible to accommodate your needs or work with you to find alternative arrangements in the event that the house is full.

 5. I have a room, how long can I stay?